pcafrica/advanced_programming_2024-2025/lectures/13/13-py_scicomp.md

 The class `torch.utils.data.DataLoader` represents a Python iterable over a dataset with support for automatic batching, multi-process data loading and many more features.
 The data loader communicates with the dataset using the function `__getitem__`, and stacks its outputs as tensors over the first dimension to form a batch.
 In contrast to the dataset class, we usually don’t have to define our own data loader class, but can just create an object of it with the dataset as input.
 Additionally, we can configure our data loader with the following input arguments (only a selection, see full list here):

 - `batch_size`: Number of samples to stack per batch
-- `shuffle: If True, the data is returned in a random order.
+- `shuffle`: If True, the data is returned in a random order.
 This is important during training for introducing stochasticity
-- ..
+- ...

 ---